Vanille-N/tree-beamer/assets/main.typ

   ]
 ]

-== Why have UB in a language?
+== Why have Undefined Behavior (UB) in a language?

 #slide[
-  Code that contains UB can have *any behavior* \
+  Code that contains UB can have *any behavior*.

-  $->$ even if an opmitization changes the behavior, it is still correct!
+  #v(2cm)

+  Relevance for optimizations: \
+  allowed to change the behavior of programs that contain UB.

   #v(2cm)
   #pause